omarallam-ai/SentinelSync/README.md

 ## Methodology Note

-All data enrichment, URL and IP investigations, and threat analysis were conducted manually using SentinelSync tools.
-AI assistance was used solely to organize, structure, and format the final documentation.
+All data enrichment, URL/IP investigations, and threat analysis were performed manually using SentinelSync.
+AI assistance was used only to plan the project, write tests, add comments, and produce well-structured, polished documentation.